 EUPI accepts new groups of candidates every other year.
 New classes begin in August of even-numbered years.
 We accept applications for the new class during the period from January 1 to May 1 of those years.
+The EUPI is still accepting applications for the Fall 2020 candidate cohort.
+We have extended the deadline to May 31, 2020.
 Prerequisites and expectations in each program are listed below.

 The Core Curriculum

 The Core Curriculum is a two year program of twice-weekly classes and case seminars.
 Successful completion of the Core Curriculum leads to a certificate granted by Emory University for the study of the theory of psychoanalysis.
 Beyond the two-year program, many candidates qualify for further study with us.